Azure-Samples/active-directory-dotnet-desktop-msgraph-v2/README.md

 ## Steps to Run

-You can get full explaination about this sample, and build it from scratch by going to [Mobile and desktop app guided setup](https://github.com/Microsoft/azure-docs/blob/master/articles/active-directory/develop/GuidedSetups/MobileAndDesktopApp/active-directory-mobileanddesktopapp-windowsdesktop-intro.md).
+You can get full explaination about this sample, and build it from scratch by going to [Windows desktop .NET guided walkthrough](https://docs.microsoft.com/azure/active-directory/develop/guidedsetups/active-directory-mobileanddesktopapp-windowsdesktop-intro).

 If you just want to quickly run it, use the following instructions: